 Warriors annihilate wounded Spurs to take 2-0 West Finals lead

 The Warriors rarely start two straight games poorly, so you figured they'd be locked in to open Game 2.
 The wounded Spurs were without their star forward and starting point guard, so you figured a road clunker could be in the offing.
-But Tuesday night became more than a blowout.
+A blowout seemed possible Tuesday night.

 Add your comments below